Forensic Files, Season 1 Ep. 3 -- "The House That Roared"

 Author: Shane Lambert

-This episode was available on Youtube on the publication date of this article.
-This was a case that involved a lot of blood and anyone interested in serology should pay attention to this episode.
+This was a case that involved a lot of blood, and anyone interested in serology should pay attention to it.
 In fact, Caren's blood loss was so great that the prosecution in the case was comfortable proceeding to trial even in the absence of finding her body.
-Usually, that is considered a major obstacle toward getting a conviction.

 If you watch this episode, then expect to learn something about the following topics that have to do with forensics: